Skip to main content

 In many cases, you can use the default webpack.config.js file as is, without any modification, or you can add plugins, modules, and other custom configurations to suit your needs.
 The specific changes you make to the webpack.config.js configuration largely depends on the other tools and frameworks you want to use.

-For example, if you have experimented with the using the default frontend canister or using CSS to style frontends tutorials, you might have modified the following section to work with React JavaScript:
+For example, if you have experimented with the default frontend canister, you might have modified the following section to work with React JavaScript:

 module: {